 Symptoms of acute prostatitis can start quickly, and can include:

 Symptoms of chronic prostatitis are similar, but not as severe.
 They often begin more slowly.
 Some people have no symptoms between episodes of prostatitis.

 Other symptoms that may occur with this condition:

-During a physical examination, your health care provider may find the following signs:
+During a physical exam, your health care provider may find:

 Call your health care provider if you have symptoms of prostatitis.